 Responsible regional office Senior Risk Analyst (as needed)

-Director or Deputy Director, , NSIR
+Director or Deputy Director, DPR, NSIR

 Members can be added to or removed from the Panel, as appropriate, depending on the specific details of the problems leading to the plant shutdown and the matters to be evaluated before restart is authorized.
 Though not typically a member of the Panel, the Chief of the ROP Assessment Branch in NRR (or designee) will provide support to Panel activities to ensure proper implementation of the IMC 0375 process.
 Quorum requirements for Panel meetings should be established and included in the Panel Charter to ensure proper and consistent authority for Panel decisions.
 The quorum would typically consist of the Panel Chairman, the Vice Chairman, and at least two other cognizant members of the Panel.